XAVware/LazySplitX/README.md

  enclosed in a View.
     - Can I use @ViewBuilder some way instead?

- > The NavigationDestination(for:) is used in LazyNavView_Content instead of inside LazyNavView because Swift uses the destinations closest to the root.
+ > The NavigationDestination(for:) is used in LazySplit instead of inside LazyNavView because Swift uses the destinations closest to the root.
 Adding them here may cause issues with reusability.